-The Hospitality Business is the fastest growing industry in the 21st century.
-As the world globalises and distances seem to become shorter, more and more people are in need of accommodation away from home.
-Demands for excellent service have become stronger as more and more people travel around the world.
-As a result of this, the industry is facing many challenges such as dynamics in marketing channels, shortages of skills, more demanding consumers, emerging markets in tourism, development of new hotel concepts and sustainable entrepreneurship.
+The hospitality business is currently the fastest-growing industry.
+As the world continues to globalise and distances seem to become shorter, an increasing number of people are in need of accommodation away from home.
+The demand for excellent service has become stronger as more and more people gain international travel experience.
+As a result of this, the industry is facing many challenges such as dynamics in marketing channels, skills shortages, more demanding consumers, emerging markets in tourism, development of new hotel concepts and sustainable entrepreneurship.

-The Saxion Hospitality Business School offers 2 bachelor programmes that perfectly meet the demand for people who are educated in the international hospitality business and who are eager to deal with these challenges:
+The Saxion Hospitality Business School offers 2 bachelor programmes that perfectly address the need for people who are educated in the international hospitality business and who are eager to deal with these industry challenges:

-Hotel Management is the ideal programme for people with entrepreneurial flair, who have good commercial insight and who are service-minded.
-Great attention is paid to professional skills and theory, as well as to management skills.
-Moreover, developing the proper professional and hospitable attitude is an important focus point.
+Hotel Management is the ideal programme for people with entrepreneurial flair, commercial insight and a service-minded approach.
+In addition to management skills, considerable attention is paid to professional skills and theory in order to help you develop the right attitude for the hospitality sector.

-In the Hotel Management course you learn how to successfully lead a business in the international hospitality industry as a manager or entrepreneur.
-You learn to translate the wishes of a guest into an appealing, customer-oriented product or service.
-You learn how to find the right balance between "how do I run my business" and "how do I pamper my guests".
-The hospitality sector is not for those seeking a nine-to-five, Monday to Friday work pattern.
-It is an environment that might not appeal to everybody.
-However, it may be ideal for you if you would like to work in a customer-focused business environment where there is a wide range of specialist opportunities and, for those who are flexible, the opportunity for rapid career progression.
-It is not uncommon for successful management trainees to reach general manager positions in large hotels within five to seven years of starting their career.
+On the Hotel Management programme, you learn how to successfully lead a business in the international hospitality industry as a manager or entrepreneur.
+You learn to translate the wishes of your guests into an appealing, customer-oriented product or service.
+You learn how to find the right balance between 'How should I run my business?' and 'How can I pamper my guests?'.
+The hospitality sector is not for those seeking a nine-to-five, Monday-to-Friday work pattern, nor is it an environment that will appeal to everybody.
+However, it may be ideal for you if you want to work in a customer-focused business environment with a wide range of specialist opportunities.
+Furthermore, providing you are flexible, it offers the chance of rapid career progression: it is not uncommon for successful management trainees to reach general manager positions in large hotels within five to seven years of starting their career.

 Find us on Facebook.